Usage

 Supported flags:

-defines the name of the migrations folder (defaults to./migrations
+-m, --migrations-locationdefines the name of the migrations folder (defaults to configured location)

 Validate migration sql